Skip to main content

 No pets please; assistance animals only are permitted

-Umbrellas can be a danger and a viewing obstacle to those behind you, so please leave them at home.
+Pointy umbrellas can be a danger and a viewing obstacle to those behind you, so please leave them at home or try to bring an umbrella without a sharp end.
 If the weather looks poor, bring raincoats or ponchos

 We ask that you don’t bring any glow sticks, laser pointers, selfie sticks or professional cameras (phone cameras are okay!)